overfullstack/overfullstack.github.io/src/pages/articles/2018-12-07---functional-terminology/index.md

 ## First-Class Functions

-- First of all, a programming language must support first-class functions to support the functional programming paradigm.
+- First, a programming language must support first-class functions to support the functional programming paradigm.
 - First-class functions can be stored as a variable, they can be passed as an argument, and also they can be returned as the result of a function call.